YanParoni/MoneyMoney/README.md

 # MoneyMoney

-#Please read the following instructions as they are necessary steps to actually run the application, the reason being that json-server in the current moment has some <br>
+#Please read the following instructions as they are necessary steps to actually run the application, the reason being that json-server in the current moment has some
 problems when running with react native applications, is not at all a big problem and there are numerous workarounds that you can find in the internet to run <br>
 it, but i choose the most acessible option, with is using your device with expo<br>